darshika1994/PdfQ-A/README.md

 # PDF Q&A Tool

-The **PDF Q&A Tool** uses the **Groq Llama3-8b-8192** model for generating responses based on the content of the PDF documents.
-This model is part of the Groq AI platform, which provides high-performance computing for tasks like natural language processing and document analysis.
-Specifically, it is utilized to understand and process the queries asked by users in relation to the document's context, enabling accurate and efficient responses based on the embedded content from the PDFs.
+The **PDF Q&A tool** currently uses research papers from ScienceDirect, focusing on mental health studies.
+The tool processes the content of these papers by converting them into embeddings and uses the **Groq Llama3-8b-8192** model to analyze and answer questions based on the information from the document.
+The model helps extract relevant answers to user queries related to mental health topics in the research papers.
+The overall goal is to provide an easy way to explore and understand complex scientific literature using natural language processing.

 ## How It Works